MaximKotliar/Bartinter/README.md

 ```
 Without swizzling you need to do some things manually:

-Firstly, you need to provide `childViewControllerForStatusBarStyle`, in your ViewController subclas just add following:
+Firstly, you need to provide `childViewControllerForStatusBarStyle`, in your ViewController subclass just add following:
 ```swift
 override var childViewControllerForStatusBarStyle: UIViewController? {
     return statusBarUpdater